Buying a home

 If there have been other offers on the property, the estate agent can't legally tell you how much they were for, but they may indicate whether they were close to the asking price, which will also help to inform your own offer.

-Comparing properties to calculate a suitable offer
+How to compare properties and calculate a suitable offer

 In order to work out what would be a sensible offer for a property, make sure you compare multiple properties in the neighbourhood.

-It's worth writing down the vital statistics for each property you visit – dimensions, condition, number of rooms etc – in order to get an idea of whether its asking price represents good value.
+It's worth writing down the vital statistics for each property you visit – dimensions, condition, number of rooms, etc – in order to get an idea of whether its asking price represents good value.

 Our checklist details each of the factors to take into consideration when assessing the value of a property, making it easy to compare each home you view.